Gloria was nervous, but did not panic. Panic was OK for

 “Well, you are, aren’t you?”

-“If my divorce was through we’d get married next week and that would be the end of any doubts, Cleo.”
+“If my divorce was through we’d get married next week and

 “Yes, I will – assuming that was a proposal.”